sauravmishra1710/sauravmishra1710/README.md

 ### Hi there 🙋‍♂️ 👨🏼‍💻

 I'm Saurav!
-I'm a Senior Software Engineer majorly working in C#.Net and in the healthcare IT domain & is very much keen to work & contribute to the AI aspect in the Healthcare domain. :construction_worker: :hospital:
+I'm a Senior Software Engineer majorly working in C#.Net and in the healthcare IT domain.
+Very much keen to work & contribute to the AI aspect in the Healthcare domain. :construction_worker: :hospital:

 - :computer: I’m currently working on: 👨🏼‍💻